 Genous was represented on appeal by Assistant State Public Defender Leon W. Todd.
 (Full disclosure: Todd is a WJI Board member.)

-WJI is taking a look at justice-related bills adopted this session.
+WJI is taking a look at justice-related bills adopted in the 2019-2020 legislative session.

 2019 Act 31 – Requires that a sentence for intoxicated use of a vehicle (OWI homicide) include a prison term of at least five years.
 The sentencing judge, however, may impose a lesser term if there is a compelling reason and the judge states the reason on the record.